isomerpages/sp-cdio/pages/CDIO International Working Meeting 2024.md

 - Registration Fee = SGD $450
 - Registration Period is between 24 August 2024 to 15 September 2024.

-Fee is inclusive of 9% Goods & Services Tax, and covers attendance at **all** IWM events (including the IWM Dinner, 2 tea breaks & lunches for both days, event materials, bus transport to dinner venue).
+Fee is inclusive of 9% Goods & Services Tax, and covers attendance at **all** IWM events (including the IWM Dinner, 2 tea breaks & lunches for both days, as well as ILF events).

 **Registration Link and payment methods will be made available soon.**